 As strain identity is essential to link a strain to a specific health effect, the probiotic strains in our formula are genetically identified using a sophisticated RiboPrinter® microbial characterization system.

 L. acidophilus, a strain of lactic acid-producing microbes, offers numerous benefits for digestive health.
-L. acidophilus produces vitamin K, lactase and anti-microbial substances, such as acidolin, acidolphilin, lactocidin and bacteriocin.
+L. acidophilus produces vitamin K, lactase and anti-microbial substances.
 Multiple human trials report benefits of L. acidophilus for bacterial vaginosis.
 Scientists have discovered that administering L. acidophilus orally helps reduce the colonization of pathogenic bacteria, such as E. coli within the digestive tract.
 L. acidophilus has been shown to improve digestive functions and boost the immune system.
 By creating a lactase enzyme that assists in the breakdown of lactose into simple sugars, L. acidophilus can be beneficial for people who experience lactose intolerance.

 B. longum is among the first to colonize the sterile digestive tract of newborn infants.
 There is evidence that B. longum competes for attachment sites on the intestinal mucosal membrane, preventing the colonization of pathogenic coliform bacteria.
 It has a high resistance to gastric acid and shares similar functions as B. bifidum, such as boosting the immune system and providing barrier protection from pathogens.